Slider2732-2/Simple-MIDI/README.md

 Also, for a MIDI Out circuit: https://docs.arduino.cc/built-in-examples/communication/Midi

 The method is very straighforward, with code that can be easily debugged and is easy to read. <br>
-Download Mini Piano Midi.ino for a basic polyphonic MIDI solution for a 2 octave toy keyboard.
+Download Mini Piano Midi.ino for a basic polyphonic MIDI solution for a 2 octave toy keyboard. <br>
 Download SimpleMIDI.ino for an extended feature set - which adds pitchbend, modulation, octave shifting and patch selection controls. <br>

 In the case of the Schylling mini Piano with a 3x8 keyboard matrix, 3 Arduino pins are sequentially set Low (10, 11, 12) and 8 pins are read for changes (2 to 9).
 Other toy type keyboards will be very similar. <br>